digipost/signature-api-client-dotnet/docs/_v4_x/1_setup.md

 1. Accept the certificate if prompted.
 1. When prompted that the import was successful, click _Ok_

+> If you for some reason are not allowed to store the business certificate with the _exportable_ flag, it can be added to the store using the following script: `certutil -p <password> -csp "Microsoft Enhanced RSA and AES Cryptographic Provider"`
+`-importpfx <filename> NoExport,AT_SIGNATURE`.

 ### Use business certificate thumbprint

 1. Start mmc.exe (Click windowsbutton and type mmc.exe)